 Next, wear the shoe and glued one side with leather straps.
 Glue the first cross piece on the other side and add a piece of Velcro to the second and third cross piece.
 This way, you can unstrap the two pieces of a cross at the top to get your foot out!
 Do the same with the other shoe.

 6. DIY Wonder Woman Costume Design – The Shin

 The template package also comes with the 3 pieces that make up the shin for this DIY Wonder Woman costume project.
 Template B or the shin piece will be red and template C or the knee and template D or the top knee pieces will be gold.
 Cut them out and paint them.

-In addition, cut long foam strips to go down between the knee pieces and the shin, and paint them gold—just the perfect match for the shoes!
+Cut long foam strips to go between the knee pieces and the shin, and paint them gold—just the perfect match for the shoes!
 Glue those kick-asses down.
-Assemble everything by using hot glue to attach the piece below to the piece above, the shin piece to the knee and the knee piece to the top knee piece.
+Assemble everything using hot glue to attach the piece below to the piece above, the shin piece to the knee and the knee piece to the top knee piece.

 Next, cut strips of leather just like the shoes to wrap around and fasten to the boot’s other side.
 Use Velcro and hot glue to attach these.
 Each boot should have 3 straps; do the same to the other boot!

 7. DIY Wonder Woman Costume Design – The Accessories